brootaylor/brootaylor-v3/src/_content/writing/ai-bot-judo.md

 It's worth bearing in mind my 'stack' is Eleventy, Netlify and GitHub.
 The principles however should be applicable in most cases.

-Here's what it's made up of:
+Here's the code it's made up of:

 1. [`agents.json`](https://github.com/brootaylor/brootaylor-v3/blob/main/src/_data/agents.json) &mdash; Data file that lists the bots I want to block.
 2. [`agents.js`](https://github.com/brootaylor/brootaylor-v3/blob/main/netlify/edge-functions/agents.js) &mdash; Server-side edge function that's triggered on every request to my site.
 It reads the `agents.json` file and checks the user-agent of the incoming request.
-Amongst some other things it does &mdash; if the user-agent matches one of the bots in the list, it returns a `403` status code.
+Among some other things this script does, if the user-agent matches one of the bots in the list, it returns a `403` status code.
 3. [`robots.njk`](https://github.com/brootaylor/brootaylor-v3/blob/main/src/robots.njk) &mdash; Nunjucks template that reads the `agents.json` file and generates the `robots.txt` file.
-4. **Honeypot link** &mdash; A hidden link that's added dynamically to my site using a little JavaScript.
+4. **Honeypot link** &mdash; A hidden link that's added dynamically to my site using a little inline JavaScript.
 It's a link that's *(hopefully)* mostly only visible to naughty bots / dodgy agents.
 If the link is clicked, they're redirected to a `403` page.

-This hidden 'honeypot' link is a little bit of a gamble and I'm not sure how effective it'll be.
+The hidden 'honeypot' link is a little bit of a gamble and I'm not sure how effective it'll be.
 But it's a fun little experiment and I'm curious to see if it has any effect.

-This is what my inline JS generates:
+This is what the inline JS generates in the DOM, just before the closing `</body>` tag:

 ```html
 <a href="/honeypot" class="hidden" aria-hidden="true" tabindex="-1" rel="nofollow">Honeypot be this way</a>